David Pellow

 Pellow’s research has included:

-1. Supervising a group of UCSB students in developing a Green New Deal for California's Central Coast region in collaboration with the Central Coast Climate Justice Network;
+1. Developing a Green New Deal framework for California's Central Coast region in collaboration with the Central Coast Climate Justice Network.
+See this link for the Green New Deal reports for Santa Barbara County and Ventura County.

-3. A study of how environmental privilege and environmental racism shape the local ecology and life chances of native born and immigrant residents of Aspen and Colorado’s Roaring Fork Valley;
+2. study of how environmental privilege and environmental racism shape the local ecology and life chances of native born and immigrant residents of Aspen, Colorado and Colorado’s Roaring Fork Valley.

-4. A study of radical environmental and animal rights movements’ goals, successes and failures, and the impact of government repression on these activists who are frequently labeled “eco-terrorists.”
+3. study of radical environmental and animal rights movements’ goals, successes, and failures, and the impact of government repression on these activists who are frequently labeled “eco-terrorists.”

-5. A study on conflicts over the disproportionate location of garbage dumps and incinerators in communities of color in Chicago from the 1880s to the 2000s 6.
-A study of immigrant and working class laborers and environmental justice activists who pushed Silicon Valley companies to become more attentive to demands for sustainability, environmental justice, and occupational safety and health
+5. study of immigrant and working-class laborers and environmental justice activists who pushed Silicon Valley companies to become more attentive to demands for sustainability, environmental justice, and occupational safety and health.

 Education